HHallb/pyPFC/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of pyPFC seriously.
-If you believe you have found a security vulnerability in pyPFC, please report it to us as described below.
+If you believe you have found a security vulnerability in pyPFC, please report it as described below.

 ### How to Report